 DeLonne Hucks, MDT Faculty (AF)

 Marcie Jacobsen, MDT Voice Faculty (AF)

 Penny McCord, MDT Faculty (AF)

 Penny began her study of voice, dance and piano in elementary school and continued through college.
 She was a Talent Award winner at the Miss Utah Pageant and was awarded Entertainer of the Year while attending Dixie College.
 Penny graduated from Brigham Young University with a degree in Fashion Merchandising and a minor in music.
 Penny has always loved performing and has found a new love in directing.
-She has been Music Director for several Alpine Community Theater productions.
-Penny also directed, choreographed and produced several musicals for Westfield Elementary School.
-She has also taught voice lessons for over 20 years.
-Other favorite credits include Southern Utah Tour of “My Turn on Earth”, Sister Sarah in “Guys and Dolls”, Dolly in Hello Dolly”, Marian in “Music Man”, Grace in “Annie” and Tuptim in “The King and I”.
-Penny’s favorite role of all is that of wife to Rick and mother to Mason, Madison, Zackary, and Xander.
+She’s been Music Director for several Alpine Community Theater productions.
+She also directed, choreographed and produced several musicals for Westfield Elementary School.
+Penny has taught voice lessons for over 20 years.
+Other favorite credits include Sister Sarah in “Guys and Dolls”, Dolly in Hello Dolly”, Marian in “Music Man”, Grace in “Annie”, Tuptim in “The King and I” and a Southern Utah Tour of “My Turn on Earth”.
+Penny is also a member of the Tabernacle Choir at Temple Square.

 Jamie Sarmiento, MDT Faculty (AF)